micwik/ArnLib/README.md

 Monitoring of changed objects.

 * Java Script jobstack with preemptive and cooperative scripts running at different priorities.

-* Hot swap of changed Java Script in jobstack.

 #### Data streams and _Remote Procedure Call_